-SNL’s Fair & Devastating Assessment of Democrats, Post-Election
+SNL’s Fair & Devastating Assessment Of Democrats, Post-Election

 Because Donald Trump is an endlessly churning assembly line of lunacy, his political opponents often get short shrift in the satire department.
 This week, however, Saturday Night Live let the Democrats have it–and at the best possible time, too.

 Following last week’s electoral outcome, the DNC is flush with victory.
-Democrats won gubernatorial races in Virginia and New Jersey, Maine voted two expand Medicaid, and there were many more wins across the country.
+Democrats won gubernatorial races in Virginia and New Jersey, Maine voted to expand Medicaid, and there were many more wins across the country.
 After a few close calls like Jon Ossoff’s narrow loss in the special election for Georgia’s 6th Congressional District back in June, the Dems are celebrating their first real electoral wins of the Trump era.
-Before the DNC breaks any arms patting itself on the back, however, it’s important they keep a couple things in mind: a) there’s only so much goodwill in simply not being the party of Trump, and b) if they had offered more inspiring messages and policies, Trump may not have risen to power in the first place.
+Before the DNC breaks any arms patting itself on the back, however, it’s important they keep a couple things in mind: a) there’s only so much goodwill in simply not being the party of Trump, and b) if they had offered more inspiring messages and policies in the first place, Trump may have never risen to power.

 Many factors help explain these election results.
-Trump’s abysmal favorability polls may be dragging down the GOP wholesale, for one thing.
-Additionally, grassroots organizations like Indivisible and Swing Left have been working overtime all year to drive voter turnout.
-What absolutely hasn’t been helping win elections, though, is Democratic infighting over whether the 2016 primaries were rigged and more of the ham-fisted memes that failed to ignite the popular imagination during the general election.
+Trump’s abysmal favorability polls may be dragging down the GOP wholesale.
+Grassroots organizations like Indivisible and Swing Left have been working overtime all year to drive voter turnout.
+What absolutely hasn’t been helping win elections, though, is Democratic infighting over whether the 2016 primaries were rigged, and a continuation of the ham-fisted memes that failed to ignite the popular imagination during the general election.

 Tomorrow, the GOP is expected to finally unveil #TrumpTax plan, but w/ planned middle class tax hikes, we're sure it's in the upside down. pic.twitter.com/aCMmaD3EFj